 Does a health professional or other person assist dying by allowing someone to refuse food or drink?

-Legality of euthanasia and assisted dying outside Australia
+Legality of assisted dying outside Australia

-Are euthanasia and assisted dying legal outside Australia?
+Is assisted dying legal outside Australia?

 - Montana: The Montana Supreme Court confirmed in the case of Baxter v Montana that: